 a.
 Freedom of Association and the Right to Collective Bargaining

 The law, including related regulations and statutory instruments, provides for the right of workers, except members of police and military services, to form or join unions of their choice, provides for the right to conduct legal strikes and bargain collectively, and prohibits antiunion discrimination by employers or others against union members or organizers.
-The law prohibits firing workers for union activities and provides for the reinstatement of dismissed workers within eight days of receiving a wrongful dismissal claim.
+The law prohibits firing workers for union activities and provides for the reinstatement of dismissed workers within eight days of winning a wrongful dismissal claim.
 The law allows unions in the formal sector to conduct their activities without interference.
 Worker organizations were independent of the government and political parties.
-According to the International Trade Union Confederation, the law does not have any objective criteria to establish recognition of representative trade unions, which could allow public and private employers to refuse to negotiate with unions on the grounds they were not representative.
+Under the law, for a trade union to be considered representative at the business or establishment level, the union must win at least 30 percent of valid ballots cast representing at least 15 percent of registered electors.
+For broader organizations the trade union must have the support in one or more enterprises together employing at least 15 percent of the employees working in the occupational and geographical sector concerned.
 Foreigners are required to obtain residency status, which takes three years, before they may hold union office.

 The law requires a protracted series of negotiations and a six-day notification period before a strike may take place, making legal strikes difficult to organize and maintain.
-Workers must maintain a minimum coverage in services whose interruption may endanger the lives, security, or health of persons; create a national crisis that threatens the lives of the population; or affect the operation of equipment.
+Workers must maintain a minimum coverage in services whose interruption may endanger lives, security, or health; create a national crisis that threatens the lives of the population; or affect the operation of equipment.
 Additionally, if authorities deem a strike to be a threat to public order, the president has broad powers to compel strikers to return to work under threat of sanctions.
-Striking workers may legally be subjected to criminal penalties, including forced labor.
+Illegally striking workers may be subjected to criminal penalties, including forced labor.
 The president also may require that strikes in essential services go to arbitration, although the law does not describe what constitutes essential services.

 Apart from large industrial farms and some trades, legal protections excluded most laborers in the informal sector, including small farms, roadside street stalls, and urban workshops.

 Before collective bargaining can begin, a union must represent 30 percent of workers.
-Collective bargaining agreements apply to employees in the formal sector, and many major businesses and civil-service sectors had them.
-Although the labor code may allow employers to refuse to negotiate, there were no such complaints from unions pending with the Ministry of Employment and Social Protection.
+Collective bargaining agreements apply to employees in the formal sector, and many major businesses and civil service sectors had them.
+Although the law may allow employers to refuse to negotiate, there were no complaints about this from unions pending with the Ministry of Employment and Social Protection.

 There were no complaints pending with the Ministry of Employment and Social Protection of antiunion discrimination or employer interference in union functions.